Can Lyme Disease Be Fatal? When Untreated Lyme Carditis Leads to Death

 How does Lyme disease affect the heart?

-Should antibiotics be started before Lyme test results come back?
+Should antibiotics be started before Lyme test results return?

 References: